sonatype-nexus-community/nexus-blobstore-google-cloud/README.md

 Repository 3 and later.
 It allows Nexus Repository to store the components and assets in Google Cloud instead of a local filesystem.

+This plugin also uses [Google Firestore in Datastore mode](https://cloud.google.com/datastore/docs) to store some metadata about the blobstore.
+The plugin prioritizes using [Small Operations](https://cloud.google.com/datastore/pricing), which have no financial cost, but do use some limited paid operations (read, write, delete) in a cost effective manner.

 Which Version do I use?
 -----------------------